Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • flatulence;

-• Itsenko-Cushing's syndrome (moon face, pituitary-type obesity, hirsutism, increased blood pressure, dysmenorrhea, amenorrhea, muscle weakness, striae);
+• Itsenko-Cushing syndrome (moon-shaped face, pituitary-type obesity, hirsutism, increased blood pressure, dysmenorrhea, amenorrhea, muscle weakness, stretch marks);

 • increased sweating;